Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.

 Before Covid popularized remote work, I had only seen two major efforts to change the _way_ we work - Scrum/open office and CI/CD.
-On CI/CD, Martin Fowler [wrote in 2006](https://martinfowler.com/articles/continuousIntegration.html):
+Martin Fowler wrote about reluctance to try CI/CD [in 2006](https://martinfowler.com/articles/continuousIntegration.html):

 >When I've described this practice to people, I commonly find two reactions: "it can't work (here)" and "doing it won't make much difference".
 What people find out as they try it is that it's much easier than it sounds, and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-For example my previous employer started experimenting with remote work long before Covid.
+My previous employer started experimenting with remote work long before Covid.
 And there was push back quoting the Agile Manifesto's face-to-face principle!
 If Star Wars technology becomes available will we reference a 20-year-old document to tell us whether to have hologram meetings or use hyperdrive?